Music on Spotify earns two kinds of royalties:

 - Publishing royalties: The money owed to songwriter(s) or owner(s) of a composition.
 These payments are issued to publishers, collecting societies, and mechanical agencies based on the territory of usage.

-When a song gets played on Spotify, the rightsholders receive royalties for it, whether it’s played by a Premium or ad-supported customer.
+When an eligible song gets played on Spotify, the rightsholders receive royalties for it, whether it’s played by a Premium or ad-supported customer.

 For detailed info on music industry economics and artist payments, check out spotify.com/loudandclear.